 - 2.5 (undergraduate) for master's and credential programs (except for MAE in School Psychology program)

-- 3.0 (graduate) for doctoral programs and MAE in School Psychology program
+- 3.0 (graduate) for doctoral programs and all School Psychology programs

-- California Basic Educational Skills Test™ (CBEST®) (required only for teacher credentialing programs)
+- California Basic Educational Skills Test™ (CBEST®) (required only for Preliminary

 - $65 application fee (not required for the Accelerated Autism Spectrum Disorders Authorization Weekend Workshop program)

 - Additional Requirements for International Students